Computer – Sixth Level

 Found a problem?
 Check here.

-Course Description — Students will understand basic computer and internet usage and obtain word processing skills as well as practice in-depth with the following: first grade, typing; second grade, Paint, Publisher; third grade, PowerPoint; fourth grade, Scratch (computer programming); fifth grade, WordPress blogs; sixth grade, HTML; seventh grade, graphic design including photo manipulation; eighth grade, spreadsheets; high school computer courses are listed on the high school page.
+Course Description — Students will understand basic computer and internet usage and obtain word processing skills as well as practice in-depth with the following: level one, typing; level two, Paint, Publisher; level three, PowerPoint; level four, Scratch (computer programming); level five, blogs; level six, HTML; level seven, graphic design including photo manipulation; level eight, spreadsheets; high school computer courses are listed on the high school page.
 (Equivalent free software can be used for any of the listed programs.)

 Week 1